Zacbaron/Docs/pages/mydoc/mydoc_company_portal_contacts.md

 ### Company Portal Contacts

 The Contacts page displays a complete list of all contacts associated to the company.
-Member CRM provides companies the ability to view, edit, and create new contacts from this page.
+Worker CRM provides companies the ability to view, edit, and create new contacts from this page.

 {% include image.html file="portal/companycontacts.png" alt="Company Contacts" caption="Company Portal Contacts" %}